Asia stocks down in thin year-end trading - The Observers - France 24

 Hong Kong (AFP)

-Asia stocks were down Tuesday in thin end-of-year trading, following a subdued lead from the US as investors took profits.
+Asian stocks were down Tuesday in thin end-of-year trading, following a subdued lead from the US where investors took profits.

 Wall Street on Monday had its worst day in nearly a month, falling from record highs after the extended rally of recent days.